monurcan/efficient_test_time_scaling/README.md

 pip install -e . --no-deps
 ```

-Note that the code has been tested with: Python 3.10.12 and CUDA 12.5.
+Note that the code has been tested with Python 3.10.12 and CUDA 12.5.

 ## 💻 Inference: Run an Experiment
 ```bash